 Seabird Photo Albums

-The 'tubenoses' comprise albatrosses, mainly found in the Southern Ocean, together with petrel and shearwater cosmopolitan families, which have greatest diversity in the Southern Hemisphere.
+The 'tubenoses' comprise albatrosses, mainly found in the Southern Ocean.
+Together with petrel and cosmopolitan shearwater families, which have the greatest diversity in the Southern Hemisphere.

 I follow J Boyd’s Taxonomy in Flux Checklist to map the seabird group of Aves Orders:

 (a) Procellariiformes (Albatrosses, Petrels and Shearwaters) the tube-nosed seabirds, part of Aequornithes;

 (b) Sphenisciformes (Penguins) the tubenose sister clade,

 (d) Suliformes (Gannets, Boobies and Frigatebirds).
 This order includes Cormorants and Darters, and part of that photo album; and

 (e) Phaethontiformes (Tropicbirds) sister to core waterbirds (Aequornithes).